Bird migration perils: Navigation disrupted by light pollution

-Wind turbines kill thousands of birds through collisions, disruption of migratory routes and destruction of habitat.
-Birds such as raptors (eagles, vultures), waterbirds and passerines are particularly affected.
-The reasons these birds are affected is because many of them have blind spots and they often cannot see objects (wind farms) directly in front of them.
-In Altamont Pass Wind Farm, 4000 wind turbines kill 75 golden eagles and over 1,200 other predatory birds each year.
-These predatory birds are rare and long lived; they also have low reproductive rates and if their populations decline substantially, they may never recover.
-However, if wind turbines are constructed in regions that do not overlap with migratory pathways of birds, the bird casualties could be significantly reduced.

 Contributory factors

 Deforestation

 Forest fragmentation is one of the greatest perils to migratory birds.
 Fragmented areas tend to have more parasites, increased nest predation and lower habitat heterogeneity.
-Habitat loss also means that the region has lower carrying capacity and this leads to increased intraspecific competition between territorial species.
+Habitat loss also means that the region has lower carrying capacity which leads to increased intraspecific competition between territorial species.
 In 1989, John Rappole made early use of radio-tags to monitor the location of Wood Thrushes in Veracruz Mexico.
 Since the 1960s this region had lost over 50% of its forest cover.
 Rappole noticed that primary rainforests were occupied almost exclusively by older wood thrush.
 First year birds are smaller and inexperienced, thus they cannot compete with older birds and are forced to live along the forest edge.
 Younger birds often become wanderers and they are more likely to be eaten by hawks and other predators.
 These negative conditions in wintering grounds experienced by young and late arriving birds could potentially carry over to breeding habitats, altering population dynamics and lowering the fitness levels of effected bird species.

 Deforestation leads to fragmented forest habitats and nest predators tend to be more abundant in these fragmented landscapes.
 If the fragmented area is long and narrow, it will have greater predation rates because it can easily be reached by nest predators from other areas.
 Compared to rural woodlots, nest predation rates were higher in suburban areas due higher densities of nest predators such as Blue Jay, Common Grackle, raccoons, dogs, cats and rats.
 Deforestation thus affects population cycles of birds by changing predator-prey relationships and making the birds more susceptible to predators.

 Oil developments at the tar sands is one of the main causes of deforestation in Canada.
 Less than 14% of Alberta's boreal forest remains intact.
 Loss of Canadian boreal forest is a threat to migratory birds.